faradeen-ja/interactive_landing_page/README.md

 ## My process

-I used HTML CSS and JS to prepare this design without any figma or jpeg files (Part of the Udacity Nano Degree Program 2020)
+I used HTML CSS and JS to prepare this design without any figma or jpeg files (Part of the Udacity Nano Degree Program)

 ### Built with